Best Air Purifiers (2026): Buy by CADR, Not Hype

 - auto mode often prioritizes “quiet” over “effective.”

 If you want reliability, set a manual speed that hits your desired CADR/ACH and treat the app as a remote control.
-A smart plug can also add basic scheduling if your purifier lacks built-in timers.
+A dedicated air quality monitor is more useful when you need separate PM2.5, CO2, VOC, or radon readings, while a smart plug can add basic scheduling if your purifier lacks built-in timers.

 Air purifier sizing guide (real-life room examples)